-Before transfer to the school the lead teacher for transition and SENCo will:
+Before transfer to the school the lead teacher for transition and SENDCo will:

-- Ensure that the school receives the school records of all students transferring to Year 7 who have been identified by Primary schools as having SEND
+- Ensure that the school endeavor to receive the school records of all students transferring to Year 7 who have been identified by Primary schools as having SEND

-- Ensure that the school receives information from other relevant agencies identified
+- Endeavor to ensure that the school receives information from other relevant agencies identified

-- Ensure that copies of the statements and Individual Provision Maps of students transferring are received
+- Endeavor to ensure that copies of the statements and Individual Provision Maps of students transferring are received

-- Will liaise with the Primary school SENCos and where possible should attend Year 6 annual reviews of students with statements to ensure a smooth transition and appropriate planning of IEP’s in Year 7
+- Will liaise with the Primary school SENDCos and where possible should attend Year 6 annual reviews of students with EHCP’s to ensure a smooth transition and appropriate planning of Passport in Year 7

-- Will meet with the parents/carers of children transferring to the school who are in receipt of a Statement to aid the process
+- Will meet with the parents/carers of children transferring to the school who are in receipt of a EHCP to aid the process

-- Will be responsible for supporting the collation of appropriate information (to include IEP’s) and resources for all teaching staff and learning facilitators so that they may:
+- Will be responsible for supporting the collation of appropriate information (to include Passport) and resources for all teaching staff and learning facilitators so that they may: